Finite mixtures of matrix-variate Poisson-log normal distributions for three-way count data: Results

 \subsection{Simulations}

-Simulation studies were conducted to illustrate the ability to recover the true underlying parameters for the mixtures of MVPLN distributions.
-For simulation~1, datasets of $G = 1$ were generated with $n = 1000$ observations, $r = 2$ and $p = 3$.
-For simulation~2, datasets of $G = 2$ and $\pi_1 = 0.79$ were generated with $n = 1000$ observations, $r = 2$ and $p = 3$.
-For simulation~3, datasets of $G = 2$ and $\pi_1 = 0.6$ were generated with $n = 1000$ observations, $r = 2$ and $p = 3$.
-Further, only diagonal covariance structures for both $\mathbf{\Phi}_g$ and $\mathbf{\Omega}_g$ were considered in simulation~3.
+Simulation studies were conducted to illustrate the ability to recover the true underlying parameters for the mixtures of MVPLN algorithm.
+For Simulation~1, datasets with $G = 1$ component were generated with $N = 1000$ observations, $r = 2$ and $p = 3$.
+For Simulation~2, datasets with $G = 2$ components and $\pi_1 = 0.79$ were generated with $N = 1000$ observations, $r = 2$ and $p = 3$.
+For Simulation~3, datasets with $G = 2$ components and $\pi_1 = 0.6$ were generated with $N = 1000$ observations, $r = 2$ and $p = 3$.
+Further, only diagonal covariance structures for both $\mathbf{\Phi}_g$ and $\mathbf{\Omega}_g$ were considered in Simulation~3.
 Each of the simulation settings consisted of $25$ different datasets.
 The count range in the simulated datasets closely represented the range observed in the RNA-seq data \citep{freixascoutin2017}.
 The covariance matrices $\mathbf{\Phi}_g$ and $\mathbf{\Omega}_g$ for each setting are generated using the ${\tt clusterGeneration}$ package \citep{clusterGeneration2015}.
-Initialization of $z_{jg}$ was done using $k$-means algorithm with $3$ runs.
-Each dataset was run for a clustering range of $G = 1,\ldots, 3$.
+Initialization of $z_{ng}$ was done using one hundred different runs of the $k$-means algorithm.
+Clustering was performed on each dataset for values $G = 1,2, 3$.

-The clustering results along with ARI values are provided in Table~\ref{table_gmodelselection_sim1to3}.
-The parameter estimation results for $\boldsymbol{M}_g$, $\mathbf{\Phi}_g$ and $\mathbf{\Omega}_g$ for simulation~1 to simulation~3 are summarized in Table~\ref{table_g2parameters1} to Table~\ref{table_g2parameters_sim3}, respectively.
-For simulations~1 and 2, the model selection criteria did not give comparable results as the ARI values varied.
-The models selected by BIC and ICL showed higher ARI values, indicating that the algorithm is able to assign observations to the proper clusters, i.e., the clusters that were originally used to generate the simulation datasets.
-For simulation~3, the model selection criteria gave comparable results.
-Overall, the simulation experiments illustrated that the proposed algorithm is effective at parameter recovery for the mixtures of MVPLN distributions.
+Comparative studies were also conducted.
+Because no comparable methods capable of clustering three-way count data were found in the current literature, datasets from Simulations~1, 2 and 3 were vectorized and analyzed with clustering methods designed for two-way data.
+For this purpose, a model-based clustering technique for count data, {\tt HTSCluster} \citep{rau2011, rau2015}, and a distance-based method, \textit{k}-means clustering \citep{MacQueen1967}, were used.
+For {\tt HTSCluster}, initialization and clustering ranges were same as those used for mixtures of MVPLN algorithm.
+For \textit{k}-means, the algorithm was run by specifying the true number of clusters and only the partitioning of the observations into clusters was evaluated.
+For this reason \textit{k}-means was not performed for Simulation~1.